keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 ## Meta Data Section

-The `<Meta>` element MAY contain any of the following elements at most once to describe various database meta data.
+The `<Meta>` element can contain any of the following elements at most once to describe various database meta data.

 `<HeaderHash>` (KDBX 3.1)